colbybanbury/astrobee_CISC489/README.md

 #### Abstract

   - Initial Goal: Adapting NASA Astrobee Robot Software for object detection and collision avoidance
-  - Final Goal: Using a genetic algorith to determine position using the camera suite alone
+  - Final Goal: Using a genetic algorithm to determine position using the camera suite alone

   #### Introduction
 * NASA intends to send these Astrobee Robots to the ISS for research assistance
 * Astrobee Robot Software is a simulation of the ISS and the Astrobee Robot
 * Allows Scientists to simulate experiments and commands on Earth before sending them to be executed by the actual Astrobee on the ISS
-*

 #### Subjects, Methods, and Analysis
 * NASA has the Astrobee Robot Software listed on Github
 * The software uses ROS in order to operate the simulation and handle the image collection
 * Using genetic algorithms we can provide ros commands to move the simulated astrobee to the desired coordinate location
-*
+* The Astrobee uses a coordinate positioning system that allows it to know it's position on the ISS at all times.
+We plan to use this position data to label images taken from the astrobees camera suite.
+This will be our training dataset for an genetic algorithm that, hopefully, will be able to detect the position of the astrobee from image data alone.

 #### Research and Purpose
 https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20160007769.pdf
 * Astrobees used for three scenarios: research, camera, and search